typesafehub/conductr-cli/README.md

 unload              unload a bundle
 ```

-Most sub-commands connect to a ConductR instance and therefore you have to specify its host and port;
+Most sub-commands connect to a ConductR instance and therefore you have to specify its IP and port;
-if not given, $HOSTNAME or "127.0.0.1" will be used for the host and 9005 for the port.
+if not given, $CONDUCTR_IP or "127.0.0.1" will be used for the IP and 9005 for the port.
 You can specify
-the host via the `--host` option and the port via the `--port` option or use the `CONDUCTR_PORT` environment
+the IP via the `--ip` option and the port via the `--port` option or use the `CONDUCTR_PORT` environment
 variable.

 Here's an example for loading a bundle: